rlucente-se-jboss/ocp-on-nuc/linksys-openwrt-config.md

 the web page.

 ## Update Broadcom SoC Firmware
 Download the openwrt-brcm47xxx-squashfs.trx.
-On the LUCI web site, select `System -> Flash firmware` and select the file you downloaded.
+On the LuCI web site, select `System -> Flash firmware` and select the file you downloaded.

 The Linksys WRT54G v2 router will now be running OpenWRT 10.03.1